How to write a mechanical engineer cover letter?

 A header of the cover letter includes your full name, Job title, contact number, professional email id, and location.

-You can also add a link to your LinkedIn, GitHub, Twitter, etc., if you think they can add value to your cover letter.
+You can also add a link to your LinkedIn, GitHub, Twitter, etc. if you think they can add value to the cover letter.